RonakR/CTCI-Solutions/2_Linked_Lists/8_Loop_Detection/README.md

 - `input: A->B->C->D->E->F, output: False`

 #### Brute Force
-- Run through list, add each node to hashmap with the value of node.next.
+- Run through list, add each node to hashmap.
 Time: O(N), Space: O(N)
- - If a node.data is in the hashmap, check if the node.next is similar
- - If a node.data is in the hashmap but node.next is not similar, add the node as entry to hashmap.
+ - If the current node is in the hashmap, circular node found
- - If node.data doesn't match anything in the hashmap, keep moving
+ - If node doesn't match anything in the hashmap, add this node and keep moving

 #### Optimize
 - Look for BUD